 - Select "Use F1, F2, etc. keys as standard function keys".2

-If you can't see "Use F1, F2, etc. keys as standard function keys", you may be using a keyboard that's not made by Apple.
-These keyboards may need a utility to change the keyboard functions.
+2. If you can't see this setting, you may be using a keyboard not made by Apple, and you may need a third-party keyboard utility to change the keyboard functions.
 Check with your keyboard manufacturer for more information.